sergio94al/Automatic_design_of_quantum_feature_maps_Genetic_Auto-Generation/README.md

 ## How to Cite

-Authors of scientific papers including results generated using this technique are encouraged to cite the following paper:
+Authors of scientific papers including results generated using this technique or these ideas, are encouraged to cite the following paper:

 * Altares-López, S., Ribeiro, A., & García-Ripoll, J. J. (2021).
 Automatic design of quantum feature maps.
 Quantum Science and Technology, 6(4), 045015.
 ```xml